 Manage migration batches in Office 365

 You can use the Migration dashboard in the Office 365 Exchange admin center (EAC) to manage mailbox migration to Office 365 using a cutover or staged Exchange migration.
-You can also use the Migration dashboard to migrate the contents of users' mailboxes from an on-premises IMAP server to existing Office 365 mailboxes.
+You can also use the Migration dashboard to migrate the contents of users' mailboxes from an on-premises IMAP server, or the contents of G Suite users' mailboxes, calendars, and contacts to existing Office 365 mailboxes.
 The Migration dashboard displays statistics about the overall migration in addition to statistics about a specific migration batch.
 You can create, start, stop, pause, and edit migration batches.

 The Migration dashboard

 To access the Migration dashboard in the EAC, select Recipients > Migration.
 The following screenshot identifies the different areas of the Migration dashboard that you can use to get migration information and manage migration batches.

 Click Status for all batches to display the overall statistics about all migration batches that have been created.
 The following fields display cumulative information about all migration batches.

 |Total mailboxes||The total number of mailboxes from all current migration batches.|

 |Synced mailboxes||The number of mailboxes from all migration batches that were successfully migrated.|